dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 Data Set Summaries
 ==================

+In this section I perform some preliminary exploration on the data set, analyzing its structure and the distributions of some variables.

+### Data Set Structure

 The issues data set contains 22,125 rows and 24 variables.
 Of these 24 variables 16 are about issue data and 8 about issue’s logs.